christophenoel/geozarr-spec/README.md

 GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast CF](http://cfconventions.org/) conventions.
 The minimum set of attributes MUST be:

 * standard_name for all variables
-* grid_mapping for all array variables
+* grid_mapping (coordinates reference system) for all array variables

 ### Standard Name